UNESCO's Conventions on the Recognition of Qualifications Concerning Higher Education

 Regional Conventions

 With the increasing global mobility in higher education since the 1970s, UNESCO has adopted and effectuated the six regional conventions taking the regional nature of higher education into consideration.
 The six conventions, concerning the importance of recognizing learning experience equally and fairly in another State, aim to promote recognition of higher education qualification (including qualifications for admission, diplomas, degrees and certificates).
 The revision process of these conventions has taken place since the late 1990s.
-122 States have ratified one or more of these regional conventions as of September 30, 2022, with more than half of the States ratifying multiple conventions.
+126 States have ratified one or more of these regional conventions as of April 1, 2023, with more than half of the States ratifying multiple conventions.

 Links to Related Websites

-- ユネスコにおける高等教育の資格の承認に関する規約について (MEXT website)
+- ユネスコにおける高等教育の資格の承認に関する規約について [Japanese only](MEXT website)

-- Conventions and recommendations in higher education (UNESCO website)
+- Higher education regional conventions (UNESCO website)

 Global Convention

 Note: Convention titles in Japanese are listed only for those translated and published by the MEXT.
-(As of September 30, 2022) | |||||
+(As of April 1, 2023) | |||||

 Region | Convention Title | City of Adoption | Date of Adoption | Date of Entry into Force (Stipulating Article) | Number of State Parties |